securefederatedai/openfl/docs/install.docker.rst

 .. note::

-   The Docker\* \  version of |productName| is to provide an isolated environment complete with the prerequisites to run a federation.
+   The Docker\* \  version of Open Federated Learning (|productName|) is to provide an isolated environment complete with the prerequisites to run a federation.
 When the execution is over, the container can be destroyed and the results of the computation will be available on a directory on the local host.

 1. Install Docker on all nodes in the federation.